From advertisement to the reality

 It was hopeless.

-This wise decision could have been decided earlier, in November 1939, even more in November 1937, knowing the overwhelming results of the Zurich meeting.
+Unfortunately, this welcomed decision occurred too late, in February 1940 - during the Phoney War - (source: G. Botquin, Album du fanatique de l’Aviation n°109, 1978).
+It could have been decided earlier, in November 1939, even more in November 1937, knowing the overwhelming results of the Zurich meeting.

 They decided to increase the fire power by 2 belt-fed machine-guns, such a decision imposing to fit new wings (!).